Eric Kot

 Eric Kot Man-fai is a Hong Kong singer and actor.

 Kot studied in California.
 He is the second-youngest of three brothers.

 He formed a comedic music duo with fellow DJ and comedian Jan Lamb called Softhard in the 1980s.

 He also runs a fashion store, ASIAACTSAGAINSTAIDS Like Black, focusing on selling menswear, denim, trucker hats and other accessories.
 He often collaborates on crossover merchandise with New Balance.

 Filmography

-Eric Kot wearing a "Long Time No See" concert commemorating T-shirt at a public event.
+Kot wearing a "Long Time No See" concert commemorating T-shirt at a public event.